robotology/robotology-superbuild/README.md

 ## Windows from source

 ### System Dependencies
-As Windows does not have a widely used system [package manager](https://en.wikipedia.org/wiki/Package_manager) such as the one that are available on Linux or macOS, installing the system dependencies is slightly more compliated.
-However, we try to document every step necessary for the installation, but you find something that you don't understand in the documentation, please [open an issue](https://github.com/robotology/robotology-superbuild/issues/new).
+As Windows does not have a widely used system [package manager](https://en.wikipedia.org/wiki/Package_manager) such as the one that are available on Linux or macOS, installing the system dependencies is slightly more complicated.
+However, we try to document every step necessary for the installation, but if you find something that you don't understand in the documentation, please [open an issue](https://github.com/robotology/robotology-superbuild/issues/new).

 #### Visual Studio
 Most of the robotology software is developed using the C/C++ language.
 For this reason, you should have [Visual Studio](https://www.visualstudio.com/), the official Microsoft compiler for Windows, installed on your computer to compile the software in the superbuild.
 Only Visual Studio 2019 targeting the 64 bit platform is currently supported by the robotology-superbuild.